 Avon Primary Care Research Collaborative, together with their local Academic Health Science Network and the NIHR, have put together a toolkit which you may find useful in finding, appraising and applying evidence.

 You can find more information about this on the 'reading and understanding research findings' and 'recommended reading' sections of our repository.

 Resources on finding evidence can be accessed via the following websites: Bradford Teaching Hospitals NHS Foundation Trust, Bradford District Care NHS Foundation Trust and Airedale NHS Foundation Trust.
 These Trusts work collaboratively and provide a comprehensive service for all NHS staff and students across the Bradford and Airedale District.
 BTHFT will carry out literature searches on behalf of eligible NHS staff.
-This service is offered to staff at Bradford Teaching Hospitals NHS Foundation Trust as well as to GPs, dentists, optometrists, primary care and commissioning staff in Bradford and Airedale.
+This service is offered to staff at Bradford Teaching Hospitals NHS Foundation Trust as well as to GPs, dentists, optometrists, primary care and ICB staff in Bradford and Airedale.
 To make a request please visit the BTHFT library services page.

 Library services are available through Calderdale and Huddersfield NHS Foundation Trust.
 Please contact their Library Knowledge Services team to discuss.

-The Mid Yorkshire Hospitals NHS Trust library can be contacted to advise on services available to CCG staff.
+The Mid Yorkshire Hospitals NHS Trust library can be contacted to advise on services available to staff.